 The EMPS program can be an excellent choice for individuals considering either a Master of Public Policy (MPP) or Master of Public Administration (MPA) graduate degree.
 Much like a MPP or MPA, the EMPS equips individuals to serve as managers in executive roles of local, state, and federal governments, and thrive in positions with nonprofits and businesses alike.

 However, while a MPP or MPA primarily teaches students how to manage the world, the EMPS teaches students how to change it.

 The ideal EMPS candidate is a mid-career professional who has demonstrated leadership in his or her career and in his or her personal pursuit of public service, and is someone with a strong academic background.

 Someone with 5+ years of both professional and public service experience after their undergraduate degree would be a competitive candidate.
-Are you ready to join the elite?
+Are you ready to join a cohort of fellow leaders?

 Please select your level of interest in the program

 Tell us a little about yourself, and we will be in touch with additional program information and requirements.